 How many shirts would you say are for sale on your site right now?

 What type of person is a prime candidate to be a customer?

-Is there a specific subject matter that you sell most of?
+Is there a specific subject matter that sells best in the vintage market?

 Is the world going to end this year?

 Yes.
 And vintage t-shirts will be the new currency in the post apocalyptic world.
 Start stockpiling now.